Usage

 Configuration

-Open settings with Cmd+, (macOS) or Ctrl+, (Windows/Linux).
-Land reads settings from three levels, merged in order of precedence:
+Land merges settings from three levels in order of increasing precedence:

 - Default — built-in defaults shipped with Land.